Haneef99/Debug_Helper_Extension/README.md

-# Dev Helper - Error Search & Solution Finder
+# Debug Helper - Error Search & Solution Finder

 This Visual Studio Code extension helps developers quickly find solutions to errors and warnings in their code by integrating error diagnostics with web scraping and AI-powered suggestions.
 The extension allows you to view common solutions, browse web results, and even get AI-generated suggestions to resolve errors.